Feugmo/simexec/README.rst

-lammps-executor
+SimExec
 =======

-package to automate lammps  calculation using  using aiida
+package to automate lammps or vasp  calculations using  using aiida

-This package rely on  https://github.com/aiidateam/aiida-core and  https://github.com/aiidaplugins/aiida-lammps
+This package rely on  https://github.com/aiidateam/aiida-core/ ,   https://github.com/aiidaplugins/aiida-lammps, and https://github.com/aiida-vasp/aiida-vasp

 Support and Documentation